[development] SVN vs. CVS? (was re: CVS branch work best practices?)

 > other ways SVN improved things that CVS sucks at (basically, renaming

-> files), SVN still fails to make merging branches easy. sure, the
+> files), SVN still fails to make merging branches easy.

 > that said, i'm not fanatically opposed to moving Drupal development